ufal/multi-inpaint-coco/data/ro_cs_diffs.md

 COCO en 1063: A white dog sitting on a table next to a paper.
 COCO en 1074: Three people in black shirts playing with a white frisbee.
 COCO en 1128: a white clock is on top of a tower
+COCO en 1134: Black and brown cat sitting in a small sink.
 COCO en 1136: A green motorcycle parked on top of a green lawn.
-COCO en 1147: A wooden bed with white bedding and pillows COCO en 1206: A large brown sectional sofa has people on it.
+COCO en 1147: A wooden bed with white bedding and pillows COCO en 1163: A woman in red jacket standing on a snowboard.
+COCO en 1206: A large brown sectional sofa has people on it.
 COCO en 1227: A white dog is sitting on a wooden bench COCO en 1239: A child laying on a bed with a white pillow.